cybergu0ck/notes/engineering/software/fundamentals/design-patterns/creational/abstract-factory.md

    - Implemented via an interface.
    - Concrete factorties "make" products for the specific family it represents.

-1. Client : client is uses with the factory.
+1. Client : client uses the factory to make products.
 The relationship could be [association](../../object-oriented-programming/object-relationships.md#association), [aggregation](../../object-oriented-programming/object-relationships.md#aggregation) or [composition](../../object-oriented-programming/object-relationships.md#composition).

 <br>

 ### Applicability

 1. Creation of "families of related product that work together".

+   - Unlike [builder](./builder.md) which generally returns the complex product as a whole.
+Abstract factory "makes" and returns each product.

 2. This pattern is helpful in usecases where client is independent of how its products are created, composed, and represented.